Folkestone Triennial: # 1 Tales of Time and Space - Folkestone Triennial 2008

-Inspired by Folkestone's past, present and future the inaugural Triennial saw work displayed in Folkestone’s beach, harbour, parks, marine promenade and historic buildings.
+Inspired by Folkestone's past, present and future the inaugural Triennial saw work displayed in Folkestone's beach, harbour, parks, marine promenade and historic buildings.

 Artists included Christian Boltanski, Tacita Dean, Jeremy Deller, Tracey Emin, Langlands and Bell, Heather and Ivan Morison, Mark Wallinger and Richard Wilson.
-Works retained and still included in the Creative Folkestone Artworks collection include Tracey Emin’s series of works, Baby Things, Mark Wallinger’s Folk Stones, Patrick Tuttofuoco’s FOLKESTONE, Richard Wilson’s 18 Holes, Adam Chozko’s Pyramid, Christian Boltanski’s The Whispers, Pae White’s Barking Rocks and Richard Wentworth’s series, Racinated.
+Works retained and still included in the Creative Folkestone Artworks collection include Tracey Emin's series of works, Baby Things, Mark Wallinger's Folk Stones, Patrick Tuttofuoco's FOLKESTONE, Richard Wilson's 18 Holes, Adam Chozko's Pyramid, Christian Boltanski's The Whispers, Pae White's Barking Rocks and Richard Wentworth's series, Racinated.

 #2 A Million Miles from Home - Folkestone Triennial 2011

-In 2011, the theme highlighted an outward-looking facet of Folkestone and the town’s place as “a gateway to other cultures, politics, environmental warnings and the fundamental notion of how our shores contribute to our sense of place and belonging”.
-Notable highlights included Cornelia Parker’s Folkestone Mermaid - her own version of Copenhagen’s ‘Little Mermaid’, with a local woman acting as a model for the sculpture.
-Parker’s piece can still be viewed overlooking Folkestone’s Sunny Sands as part of the permanent Creative Folkestone Artworks collection dotted across the town, along with works by Richard Wentworth, Hamish Fulton, Tonica Lemos Auad, A K Dolven, Paloma Varga Weisz, Ruth Ewan, Spencer Finch and Christina Iglesias.
+In 2011, the theme highlighted an outward-looking facet of Folkestone and the town's place as "a gateway to other cultures, politics, environmental warnings and the fundamental notion of how our shores contribute to our sense of place and belonging".
+Notable highlights included Cornelia Parker's Folkestone Mermaid - her own version of Copenhagen's 'Little Mermaid', with a local woman acting as a model for the sculpture.
+Parker's piece can still be viewed overlooking Folkestone's Sunny Sands as part of the permanent Creative Folkestone Artworks collection dotted across the town, along with works by Richard Wentworth, Hamish Fulton, Tonica Lemos Auad, A K Dolven, Paloma Varga Weisz, Ruth Ewan, Spencer Finch and Christina Iglesias.

 Additional artists presenting hailed from Algeria, Morocco, Kosovo, Israel, Egypt, Guyana, India, Brazil, Denmark, Spain, Germany and the USA.

 #3 Lookout - Folkestone Triennial 2014

-While Andy Goldsworthy was seen by some as the “headline act”, Berlin-based artist Michael Sailstorfer attracted most media attention by hiding £10,000 of 24-carat gold bars on Folkestone beach, with some of the 30 bars yet to be found despite the rush to dig.
-Artists with works still featured in the permanent Creative Folkestone Artworks collection include Cezanne Charles and John Marshall (a.k.a. roofoftwo), Pablo Bronstein, Diane Dever and Jonathan Wright, Strange Cargo, muf Architecture, Ian Hamilton Finlay, Tim Etchells, Sarah Staton, Will Kwan and Yoko Ono, who contributed two pieces - Earth Peace and Skyladder 2014.
+While Andy Goldsworthy was seen by some as the "headline act", Berlin-based artist Michael Sailstorfer attracted most media attention by hiding £10,000 of 24-carat gold bars on Folkestone beach, with some of the 30 bars yet to be found despite the rush to dig.
+Artists with works still featured in the permanent Creative Folkestone Artworks collection include Cézanne Charles and John Marshall (a.k.a. rootoftwo), Pablo Bronstein, Diane Dever and Jonathan Wright, Strange Cargo, muf Architecture, Ian Hamilton Finlay, Tim Etchells, Sarah Staton, Will Kwan and Yoko Ono, who contributed two pieces - Earth Peace and Skyladder 2014.